abooode3/reading-notes-2/301/Reading-2.md

 # State and Props

-Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’? the render hallens first then ‘componentDidMount
+Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’? the render happens first then ‘componentDidMount

  What is the very first thing to happen in the lifecycle of React? mounting -> when an instnce is created (constructor)